Similarity-based Label Inference Attack against Training and Inference of Split Learning: Abstract

 \section{Abstract}

-Split learning is deemed as a promising paradigm for privacy-preserving distributed learning, where the learning model can be cut into multiple portions to be trained at the participants collaboratively.
-The participants only exchange the intermediate learning results at the cut layer, including smashed data via forward-pass (i.e., features extracted from the raw data) and gradients during backward-propagation.
-Understanding the security performance of split learning is critical for various privacy-sensitive applications.
-With the emphasis on private labels, this paper proposes a passive clustering label inference attack for practical split learning.
-The adversary (either clients or servers) can accurately retrieve the private labels by collecting the exchanged gradients and smashed data.
-We mathematically analyse potential label leakages in split learning and propose the cosine and Euclidean similarity measurements for clustering attack.
-Experimental results validate that the proposed approach is scalable and robust under different settings (e.g., cut layer positions, epochs, and batch sizes) for practical split learning.
-The adversary can still achieve accurate predictions, even when differential privacy and gradient compression are adopted for label protections.
+Split learning is a promising paradigm for privacy-preserving distributed learning.
+The learning model can be cut into multiple portions to be collaboratively trained at the participants by exchanging only the intermediate results at the cut layer.
+Understanding the security performance of split learning is critical for many privacy-sensitive applications.
+This paper shows that the exchanged intermediate results, including the smashed data (i.e., extracted features from the raw data) and gradients during training and inference of split learning, can already reveal the private labels.
+We mathematically analyze the potential label leakages and propose the cosine and Euclidean similarity measurements for gradients and smashed data, respectively.
+Then, the two similarity measurements are shown to be unified in Euclidean space.
+Based on the similarity metric, we design three label inference attacks to efficiently recover the private labels during both the training and inference phases.
+Experimental results validate that the proposed approaches can achieve close to $100\%$ accuracy of label attacks.
+The proposed attack can still achieve accurate predictions against various state-of-the-art defense mechanisms, including DP-SGD, label differential privacy, gradient compression, and Marvell.